kalafut/brokenmold/content/projects.md

 <hr>
 ## Completed

+**[MemoLock][]**
+: MemoLock was a successful BlackBerry encryption App that I wrote and sold, and this was the companion website.
+I retired the app and site in 2011 after deciding that selling encryption and being involved with sensitive data was a poor choice for a part-time side business.

 **[imohash][]**
-: A constant-time hashing algorithm in **Go** and one of my better documented projects.
-This was surprisingly popular on Github.
+: A constant-time hashing algorithm in **Go**.
+This was surprisingly popular on Github (over 65 stars).

 **[vim-taskjuggler][]**
 : Repackaged [TaskJuggler](http://www.taskjuggler.org/) syntax highlighting for easier installation by [Vundle](https://github.com/VundleVim/Vundle.vim) and the like.